Arly Velásquez

 Arly Aristides Velásquez Peñaloza (born August 17, 1988) is a Paralympian who represented Mexico at the 2010 Winter Paralympics, along with teammate Armando Ruiz.
 Velasquez broke his back in a mountain biking accident in 2001.
 After trying many wheelchair sports, such as shot put, wheelchair basketball and tennis, he discovered the sport of mono-skiing.
 Mono-skiing is similar to skiing for able-bodied however, athletes sit on a single ski with crutch-like ski poles using their hips to make turns.
 Velásquez also represented Mexico at the 2014, 2018 and 2022 Winter Paralympics.

+Biography

+At 13 years of age, Velásquez suffered an accident that left him with broken vertebrae and an irreversible spinal cord injury.
+He was informed he would never walk again and would be bedridden for the rest of his life.
+Despite his accident, at age 15 he attempted several wheelchair sports, such as shot put, wheelchair basketball, wheel chair javelin and swimming, before discovering the sport of mono-skiing.

+Velásquez pursued film studies in Argentina.